 Mission Tejas State Park

-October, 2019
+October 2019

-At the pond, we hiked the half-mile Tejas Timber Trail to the Cemetery Hill Trail, then took the Lightning Trail a short distance to the Sentry Pine.
+We hiked the half-mile Tejas Timber Trail to the Cemetery Hill Trail, then took the Lightning Trail a short distance to the Sentry Pine.
 This pine was said to be over 100 years old and one of the largest and oldest pines in the park.

 The superintendent completed his historic talk with a short hike to the El Camino Real.
-This small section of trail (that passed through present day Mission Tejas State Park) was identified to be a part of the original El Camino Real - a route between Louisiana, San Antonio, and Mexico that travelers used from the late 1600s to the 1800s.
+This small section of trail (that passed through present-day Mission Tejas State Park) was said to be a part of the original El Camino Real - a route between Louisiana, San Antonio, and Mexico that travelers used from the late 1600s to the 1800s.
 Davy Crockett and Sam Houston were said to have traveled these roads during the battle for Texas independence.
 Countless others used these roads to conduct business and to settle the Texas frontier.
 In 2004, the United States Congress designated the El Camino Real de los Tejas as a National Historic Trail.

-"Howdy folks, it sure turned out to be a beautiful day."
-I said.
+"Howdy folks, it sure turned out to be a beautiful day," I said.

 "Yes, the weather couldn't be better," they replied.

-"Did you guys say, yesterday, that you were from Round Rock?"
+"Did you guys say yesterday that you were from Round Rock?"

 "Yes, and you guys also live in Round Rock, right?"